-Aptitude tests hone in on individuals’ strengths and key skills.
+A Career Aptitude Test will hone in on individuals’ strengths and key skills similar to job aptitude test.
 In this manner, it helps to pinpoint the jobs that they would be good at.
 For example, a typical career aptitude test would ask questions about verbal and numerical reasoning, language skills, perception, technical skills and special abilities.
 While this can help to provide jobs that the person would excel at, there is a possibility that they would not find the nature of the job interesting.

 14. A Transferable Skills Test